Your Time Clock Implementation Roadmap

 The first step is to confirm the specific details of your installation.
 This includes tasks such as:

-- Mapping out exactly where each time clock will be installed and ensuring any necessary electricity or connectivity outlets are available
+- Mapping out exactly where each time and attendance system will be installed and ensuring any necessary electricity or connectivity outlets are available

 - Specifying all inbound and outbound integrations, as well as how the time clocks will connect to your middleware